Why young eastern German voters support the far-right AfD | DW | 11.06.2021

 "The younger generation is fundamentally disadvantaged because a lot of the investments that are made don't reach young people anymore," said Schmidt.
 "I saw it myself: When I was growing up in Magdeburg in the 90s, there were a lot of youth clubs, places for young people to go.
 They've all disappeared."

-Though he and the AfD are political opponents, Johannes Walter of the Kinder und Jugendring, Saxony-Anhalt's umbrella organization for dozens of youth support organizations, complains about this, too.
+Though he and the AfD are political opponents, Johannes Walter of the Kinder und Jugendring, Saxony-Anhalt's umbrella organization for dozens of youth support organizations, has the exact same complaint.
 "The support for local youth work in Saxony-Anhalt was massively cut in 2014 and has not been raised significantly since," he told DW.
 "In the meantime, running costs and salaries have risen, so all the youth clubs have successively had to shut down."

 Observers have noted that the AfD has managed to present itself as the party that cares about this support network, though others who work with young people in Magdeburg think the answer is much simpler: The party does not need to present its platform in any way at all; voters simply project their own dissatisfaction onto the party.